 The Breville BBL620 is one of those blenders that will probably stay on your counter as a showpiece.
 The container is made from a BPA-free, shatterproof Tritan.
 The finish is attractive and supports a durable pitcher with brightly colored measurements on the sides that go up to the very top near the lid.

 This isn’t a Vitamix knockoff.
 There’s more available on this blender from the package than its competitor.
 If you like to use your blender as a standalone food processor, this can liquify meat and nuts quickly, without leaving large pieces stuck at the bottom and top.
 There’s also a large tamper sold with the product that helps in grounding up butters and soups with two or three churns at most.
 If you prefer not to use the blender and allow the pressure to emulsify your food, you can do so without having liquid seep from the top.
 The lid leaves an airtight seal over the pitcher yet is easy to remove when you’re ready to clean up everything.

 There are also different settings available to the type of smoothie you enjoy most, so if there’s a liking to veggie smoothies with a minimal fruit, just press the “green smoothie” option and it will come out with a texture, unlike any other blender.
-There’s also a digital timer that can be set for longer meals such as soups or frozen yogurt.

 - The lid maintains a strong grip over the top of the pitcher and prevents leaks regardless of pressure buildup.

 - 1100 watt motor, which is not quite a strong as a Vitamix